AbdulJabbar-AJ/automated-setups/README.md

 The `Initial Server Setup` should always be run first on a new server, and you must have a valid SSH key selected when creating the droplet.

+Each script has a corresponding 'doc' file in the `docs` folder, which serves instructions on how to use the scripts.

 # Remote Usage
 If you'd like to run any of these scripts without manually downloading the file, you can use curl or wget or something similar, as these scripts are public.